Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 So they write these late-night pieces begging Christie to get in, save the party, whatever.

-It it's it really undermines.
+It really undermines.

-Christie wants to get in, get in.
+Christie wants to get in.

 Come on in.

-Anybody else, Sarah Palin, get in if you want to get in.
+Sarah Palin, get in if you want to get in.

 But contributing to the liberal mantra that our candidates are weak and bad and can't beat Obama is not only wrong, it's self-defeating.

-Seek to shove most of the people in the tent back outside in the rain.
+And same people talking about a big tent seek to shove most of the people in the tent back outside in the rain.

 Okay, now we go to the phones.